IF there is one area of your gaming rig you shouldn’t cheap out on, it’s a quality keyboard.

 As well as your full range of keys (including that all-important numkey element) and the RGB/Brightness controls, there’s also several other multimedia controls on the keyboard including a volume wheel, instant mute button, play/pause and fast forward and rewind.

-It is, however, a bit on the loud – some people like it, others don’t, so it’s something to be mindful of.
+It is, however, a bit on the loud side – some people like it, others don’t, so it’s something to be mindful of.
 It certainly wasn’t 1930s Typewriter loud, but it was loud enough that I could see it being picked up by the mic on a stream if you didn’t set things up properly.

 The actual keys themselves are well made and durable; this is very clearly a keyboard that’s intended for serious use across a range of activities including gaming, content creation and general computering.